St Neots: Rail

 St Neots railway station is served by generally half-hourly trains north to Huntingdon and Peterborough, and south to Hitchin, Stevenage and London St Pancras; most trains continue to Gatwick Airport and Horsham.
 There are additional peak time commuter services in the mornings and evenings to and from London King's Cross.
-Journeys are typically around 45 minutes to London King's Cross, 55 minutes to St Pancras, and about two hours to Gatwick Airport.
-On Sundays trains generally run to Kings Cross, not St Pancras.
+Journeys are typically around 45 minutes to King's Cross, 55 minutes to St Pancras, and about two hours to Gatwick Airport.

-There were 959,298 uses of the St Neots station (estimated ticketed entries and exits) in 2023 - 2024, ranking it 519 among the 2,585 main line railway stations in Great Britain.
+There were 960,000 uses of the St Neots station in 2023–2024.

-St Neots station footbridge has access to the car park and taxi rank on the west side, and the district of Love's Farm on the east side.
-There are lifts to the platforms.

-East West Rail is a plan to establish a railway between Oxford and Cambridge; a company named East West Main Line Partnership is charged with managing the development.
+East West Rail is a plan to establish a railway between Oxford and Cambridge.
 Between Oxford and Bedford the route will connect and reopen established sections of route, and is expected to start passenger operation in 2030; extension to Cambridge is intended for 2035.
 For the time being a service marketed as the Marston Vale Line operates from Bletchley to Bedford.
-The Partnership's preferred route between Bedford and Cambridge will pass to the south of the A428 Black Cat roundabout to serve a new station at Tempsford, continuing to Cambourne and Cambridge.
+The preferred route between Bedford and Cambridge will pass to the south of the A428 Black Cat roundabout to serve a new station at Tempsford, continuing to Cambourne and Cambridge.
 There will be no station on the new route at St Neots.